istio/istio.io/content/en/docs/tasks/security/authorization/authz-custom/index.md

 used in the mesh.
 This is currently defined in the [extension provider](https://github.com/istio/api/blob/a205c627e4b955302bbb77dd837c8548e89e6e64/mesh/v1alpha1/config.proto#L534) in the mesh config.

-The current only supported extension provider type is the [Envoy ext_authz](https://www.envoyproxy.io/docs/envoy/v1.16.2/intro/arch_overview/security/ext_authz_filter) provider.
+Currently, the only supported extension provider type is the [Envoy ext_authz](https://www.envoyproxy.io/docs/envoy/v1.16.2/intro/arch_overview/security/ext_authz_filter) provider.
-The external authorizer must implement the corresponding Envoy ext_authz check API.
+The external authorizer must implement the corresponding Envoy `ext_authz` check API.

-In this task, we will use the [sample external authorizer]({{< github_tree >}}/samples/extauthz) that allows a request if it includes the header `x-ext-authz: allow`.
+In this task, you will use a [sample external authorizer]({{< github_tree >}}/samples/extauthz) which allows requests with the header `x-ext-authz: allow`.

 1. Edit the mesh config with the following command: